ttupper92618/codeceptjs-native-web-POC/README.md

 # **codeceptjs-native-POC**
-This project is a proof of concept implementation of using codeceptJS for performing functional (UI) testing of native apps on android and iOS using Appium.
+This project is a proof of concept implementation of using codeceptJS for performing functional (UI) testing of native apps on android and iOS using Appium, and also testing of web apps via Playwright.

 CodeceptJS (https://codecept.io/) is a platform agnostic testing framework that can automate testing against web apps, hybrid apps, and native mobile apps.
 It can also execute tests against simulators, real devices, and via cloud based device providers such as SauceLabs, Browserstack, and Perfecto.

 The syntax of tests for codeceptJS is extremely simple and approachable, and is consistent across testing targets, e.g. the same test syntax is used to test everything from web to native apps, which means that a person learning to write tests for one platform can easily transport their skills for testing against another.

 **Note:** This project is specifically intended to enable both **iOS** and **Android** native applications.
 As such, the install instructions from this point forward are Mac specific, since a Mac is required in order to test the iOS apps.
+If you wish only to utilize the web portion of the test suite, or if you are only going to use cloud services, you may omit the steps for installing XCode or Android Studio as desired.
+If you would prefer a windows machine, you may do so; only the iOS specific portions of this project would be unavailable.

 ## **Things this Project Does**